 Most of them are made from synthetic fibers that aren’t biodegradable or recyclable.

-A great alternative is to buy reusable makeup remover pads, preferably made from organic cotton or bamboo like these.
+A great alternative is to buy reusable makeup remover pads, preferably made from organic cotton or bamboo.
 They are machine washable and they can last for years.

 You simply need to use them with oils or your regular makeup remover to remove your makeup and then throw them in the wash.
 Easy, right?